REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Reconstruction of the component of interest

 \subsection{Direct model}

-We extend the forward model developed for ADI in \cite{flasseur2021rexpaco} by including the spectral dimension.
-Since the whole ASDI sequence is acquired within a short time (a few hours during a single night), the component that contains the circumstellar sources such as the disk and possibly exoplanets \emph{does not evolve} during the observations (rotation of the disk or exoplanets about their host star is negligible at such short time scales).
-The multi-spectral image of this component is simply described by the vector $\obj\in\mathbb{R}_+^{N'L}$ of its pixel values (the number $N'$ of pixels in each spectral band of the reconstruction may differ from $N$, note that there is no temporal dimension in the reconstruction).
-The contribution of $\obj$ to the data $\data$ is modeled by the linear operator:
+We extend the forward model developed for ADI in \cite{flasseur2021rexpaco,flasseur2022multispectral} by including the spectral dimension.
+Since the whole ASDI sequence is acquired within a short time (a few hours of observations during a single night), we assume the component of interest (e.g., circumstellar disk and potential exoplanets) does not evolve during the observations: its proper rotation around the host star and photometry evolution are negligible at such short time scales.
+The multi-spectral image of this component is simply described by the vector $\obj\in\mathbb{R}_+^{N'L}$ of its pixel values and there is no temporal dimension in this spatio-spectral reconstruction.
+Due to the apparent rotation of the field of view during the ASDI sequence, the number $N'$ of pixels in each spectral band of the reconstruction should be greater than $N$ to model any part of the disk seen within the sensor field of view on at least one exposure.